In This Article

 Derivatives Trading

-Derivatives products are BitMEX’s claim to fame, featuring both perpetual swap contracts and quarterly futures contracts.
+Derivative products are BitMEX’s claim to fame, featuring both perpetual swap contracts and quarterly futures contracts.
 These don’t involve directly trading cryptocurrencies; rather, you trade contracts that track the price of a certain cryptocurrency asset.

 BitMEX also offers more standard futures contracts, which are settled on a quarterly basis.
-These have specific expiry dates, at which all open positions are automatically settled at the market price of the underlying asset.
+These have specific expiry dates, at which all open positions are automatically settled at the underlying asset’s market price.

 All derivatives contracts on BitMEX are collateralized and settled in BTC or USDT, depending on the instrument at hand.